Note: these 'words' (valid or invalid) are all the permutations of the word din. These words are obtained by scrambling the letters in din.

 Etymology 1

-From Old Swedishþīn, from Old Norseþínn, from Proto-Germanic*þīnaz.
+From Old Swedish þīn, from Old Norse þínn, from Proto-Germanic *þīnaz.

 Determiner

-your, yours; of one thing in the common gender (speaking to one person)
+- your, yours (speaking to one person)

 Declension